Hilda Hewlett (1864-1943)

 Hilda Hewlett, hard at work in the 1910s

 Born in Clapham on 17th February 1864, Hilda, known as Billy, had a strict upbringing.
-She had a good relationship with her father, a clergyman, but a very poor one with her mother, Louisa.
+Her relationship with her father, a clergyman, was good but she did not get on well with her mother, Louisa.
 Before they married, her husband, Maurice, wrote to her: “I know that some people have the idea that the more miserable you make this life, the happier the next one will be, and I think your mother is one of these.
 It is a revival of the old system of hair shirts and peas in your shoes.”
-Mainly home-educated, followed by enrolment at the South Kensington Art School, it was a three month-trip to Egypt when she was 19 that the world opened up to her: ‘I woke up from a narrow, conventional, stultifying childhood and first thought for myself’, she later wrote.
-On her return to London in 1883, she started to make a new plan, to train as a nurse.
-In a show of independence, she went to a Berlin hospital to do this, where she spent a hard but happy year before being summoned home.
+Billy was mainly home-schooled, then enrolled at the South Kensington Art School, but it was a three month-trip to Egypt when she was 19 that opened up the world to her: ‘I woke up from a narrow, conventional, stultifying childhood and first thought for myself’, she later wrote.
+On her return to London in 1883 she decided to train as a nurse and, in a show of independence, to do it in Berlin, where she spent a hard but happy year before being summoned home.

 Maurice Hewlett (1861-1923), writer